 - Substance Abuse Prevention Services

-Last but not least, great thanks go to the residents of Albion for persistence, fortitude, and positivity.
+Last but not least, sincere gratitude goes to the residents of Albion for your continued willingness to engage.

-The heart of Albion’s residents and steadfast stakeholders is far and away the most inspiring aspect of the community.
+Albion’s residents and stakeholders far and wide embody a spirit of fortitude and passion, which is often proclaimed as the most inspiring aspect of the community.

 This report was created by Albion’s PRT Community Development Fellow, Linda LaNoue.